rednafi/rednafi.com/content/about.md

 Circa 2018, a glitch in the matrix zapped me to pivot from electrical engineering to data science, eventually finding my footing in backend software development.
-I'm a [tinkerer], [writer], and a wanderer in the realm of designing and developing resilient software systems.
+I'm a [tinkerer], [writer], and wanderer in the realm of designing and developing resilient software systems.

 I enjoy working on system architecture, networking, data analysis, databases, and API design.
 In my spare time, I'm an open-source contributor, a long-form content consumer, and